Frevor/Graph-of-Verification/README.md

 [](https://arxiv.org/abs/2506.12509)

-[cite\_start]*Both humans and GoV validate reasoning by decomposing it into a directed acyclic graph, allowing for flexible verification granularity adapted to different tasks[cite: 30, 31].*
+Both humans and GoV validate reasoning by decomposing it into a directed acyclic graph, allowing for flexible verification granularity adapted to different tasks.

 ## Abstract

-[cite\_start]Verifying the complex, multi-step reasoning of Large Language Models (LLMs) is a critical challenge, as holistic methods often overlook localized flaws[cite: 11]. [cite\_start]To address this, we propose the **Graph of Verification (GoV)**, a novel, training-free framework that enhances the reasoning and error-detection capabilities of LLMs[cite: 14, 328]. [cite\_start]GoV models the verification process as a Directed Acyclic Graph (DAG) and introduces a flexible node block architecture[cite: 15, 39]. [cite\_start]This allows GoV to adapt its verification granularity—from atomic steps in formal proofs to entire paragraphs in natural language narratives—to match the native structure of the reasoning process[cite: 16]. [cite\_start]Our experiments show that GoV significantly outperforms both holistic baselines and other state-of-the-art methods, establishing a new standard for training-free reasoning verification[cite: 19].
+Verifying the complex, multi-step reasoning of Large Language Models (LLMs) is a critical challenge, as holistic methods often overlook localized flaws.
+To address this, we propose the **Graph of Verification (GoV)**, a novel, training-free framework that enhances the reasoning and error-detection capabilities of LLMs.
+GoV models the verification process as a Directed Acyclic Graph (DAG) and introduces a flexible node block architecture.
+This allows GoV to adapt its verification granularity—from atomic steps in formal proofs to entire paragraphs in natural language narratives—to match the native structure of the reasoning process].
+Our experiments show that GoV significantly outperforms both holistic baselines and other state-of-the-art methods, establishing a new standard for training-free reasoning verification.

 ## How GoV Works

-[cite\_start]GoV operationalizes structured validation through a four-stage pipeline that models reasoning as a Directed Acyclic Graph (DAG)[cite: 142].
+GoV operationalizes structured validation through a four-stage pipeline that models reasoning as a Directed Acyclic Graph (DAG).

-[cite\_start]*Figure: The GoV Four-Stage Verification Pipeline[cite: 142].*
+Figure: The GoV Four-Stage Verification Pipeline.

-1.  [cite\_start]**DAG Construction**: The raw reasoning process is modeled as a DAG, where nodes represent individual steps (premises, conclusions) and edges represent logical dependencies[cite: 81, 163, 168].
+1.  **DAG Construction**: The raw reasoning process is modeled as a DAG, where nodes represent individual steps (premises, conclusions) and edges represent logical dependencies.
-2.  [cite\_start]**Topological Sorting**: A topological sort of the graph enforces causal consistency, ensuring that premises are always verified before the conclusions that depend on them[cite: 143].
+2.  **Topological Sorting**: A topological sort of the graph enforces causal consistency, ensuring that premises are always verified before the conclusions that depend on them.
-3.  [cite\_start]**Sequential Verification**: An LLM assesses each reasoning unit (an atomic node or a block of nodes) in the sorted order, using previously validated steps as context[cite: 144].
+3.  **Sequential Verification**: An LLM assesses each reasoning unit (an atomic node or a block of nodes) in the sorted order, using previously validated steps as context.
-4.  **Verification Outcome**: The process terminates at the first detected error, enabling precise fault localization. [cite\_start]A reasoning chain is only considered valid if all its units are verified as correct[cite: 145].
+4.  **Verification Outcome**: The process terminates at the first detected error, enabling precise fault localization.
+A reasoning chain is only considered valid if all its units are verified as correct.

 This framework navigates a two-dimensional design space:

-  * [cite\_start]**Verification Granularity**: The scale of the unit being verified, from fine-grained `Atomic Nodes` (e.g., a single equation) for precision to coarse-grained `Node Blocks` (e.g., a paragraph) for robustness[cite: 78, 181].
+  * **Verification Granularity**: The scale of the unit being verified, from fine-grained `Atomic Nodes` (e.g., a single equation) for precision to coarse-grained `Node Blocks` (e.g., a paragraph) for robustness.
-  * [cite\_start]**Contextual Scope**: The amount of prior information provided, from `Minimal Context` (only direct premises) to `Inclusive Context` (all previously verified steps)[cite: 148].
+  * **Contextual Scope**: The amount of prior information provided, from `Minimal Context` (only direct premises) to `Inclusive Context` (all previously verified steps).

 ## Repository Structure